Nintendo DS: Australia and New Zealand

 The DS launched in Australia and New Zealand on February 24, 2005.
 It retailed in Australia for AU$199 and in New Zealand for NZ$249.
 Like the North American launch, it includes the Metroid Prime Hunters - First Hunt demo.
 The first week of sales for the system broke Australian launch sales records for a console, with 19,191 units sold by the 27th.

 China

 "iQue DS", the official name of the Chinese Nintendo DS, was released in China on June 15, 2005.
 The price of the iQue DS was 980 RMB (roughly US$130) as of April 2006.
 This version of the DS includes updated firmware to block out the use of the PassMe device, along with the new Red DS.
 Chinese launch games were Zhi Gan Yi Bi (Polarium) (Nintendo/iQue) and Momo Waliou Zhizao (WarioWare: Touched!)
 (Nintendo/iQue).
-The iQue was also the name of the device that China received instead of the Nintendo 64.
+The iQue name was first used for a device that was based on Nintendo 64 hardware in 2003, after China banned sales of home video games in that region years prior.

+Asia

+In India, it was distributed from September 30, 2008, through partnership between Samurai Electronics and HCL Infosystems.